Markovian dynamics of concurrent systems: Concurrent systems

 \subsubsection{Domino tilings}

-Tilings of plane surfaces by $2\times1$ and $1\times2$ dominoes are an ``extensively studied and well-understood latice model in statistical physics and combinatorics''~\cite[\S~1.1]{romik12}.
-Here, we point out that domino tilings and their flips provide a vast source of examples of partial actions of trace monoids; we will focus on elementary examples only, using them for illustrative purposes.
+Tilings of plane surfaces by $2\times1$ and $1\times2$ dominoes are an ``extensively studied and well-understood lattice model in statistical physics and combinatorics''~\cite[\S~1.1]{romik12}.
+Here, we point out that domino tilings and their flips provide a vast source of examples of partial actions of trace monoids, and thus of concurrent systems; we will focus on elementary examples only, using them for illustrative purposes.

 Given a plane surface for which there exists at least one domino tiling, the flips rotate two contiguous dominoes and leave unchanged the rest of the tiling~\cite{saldanha95}, as illustrated in Figure~\ref{fig:qqpaxw}.